Citrus fruits called Limes are members of the Citrus family (Rutaceae) and Citrus genus.

 Depends on cultivar.
 Often spring through fall, possibly all year in regions without freezes.

 Years before fruiting:

-Round to oval, sometimes with nipple at blossom end,
+Fruit: Round to oval, sometimes with a nipple at the

 Months for fruit to ripen: